KxSystems/docs/docs/ml/automl/faq.md

 ### Sklearn Models

-The addition of Sklearn models can be completed through the modification of the `models.json` file found within `code/customization/models/modelConfig/`.
+The addition of Sklearn models can be completed through the modification of the [models.json](ug/config/#json-configuration-files) file.
 The steps to do so are as follows.

 1. Within the JSON file, place the new model under the appropriate dictionary key depending on the problem type (i.e - `classification` or `regression`)